-As of the Fall 2022 semester, TTUHSC currently employs 761 full time faculty and 3,691 full time staff members.
+As of the Fall 2022 semester, TTUHSC employs 761 full time faculty and 3,691 full time staff members.
 There are 5,136 students enrolled across all campuses of TTUHSC.
-The demographics of the TTUHSC student population is as follows:
+The demographics of the TTUHSC student population are as follows:

-76% Female
+- 76% Female

-24% Male
+- 24% Male

-50% Non-Hispanic White
+- 50% Non-Hispanic White

-25% Hispanic
+- 25% Hispanic

-12% Asian
+- 12% Asian

-9% African American
+- 9% African American

-2% Non-Resident Alien
+- 2% Non-Resident Alien

-2% Other
+- 2% Other

-1% American Indian
+- 1% American Indian

-d. brief statement of distinguishing university facts and characteristics
+- d. brief statement of distinguishing university facts and characteristics

 TTUHSC has as its major objectives the provision of quality education and development of academic, research, patient care, and community service programs to meet the health care needs of West Texas.
 TTUHSC is a component of the Texas Tech University System.
-The 5 component academic institutions in the TTU system are Texas Tech University, Texas Tech University Health Sciences Center (TTUHSC), Angelo State University, Texas Tech University Health Sciences Center El Paso, and Midwestern State University.
+The 5 component academic institutions in the TTU System are Texas Tech University, Texas Tech University Health Sciences Center (TTUHSC), Angelo State University, Texas Tech University Health Sciences Center El Paso, and Midwestern State University.